ItsZeusBro/Hydra/README.md

 3. interpreter (and sandbox websocket for text editor plugouts)
 4. plug registry
 5. basic plugs (Uranus, Jormungand, Hydrarchy, Orpheus, Hippocampus)
+6. Comments are a native feature of Hydra files, but when they are exported in JSON they are put into a comment:"string" to not lose valuable info

 Please Join our Community and Help! zeusofolympus1000@gmail.com